 One of the most distinguishable characteristics of a Scottish Fold cat is hinted at in their name.
-Scottish Folds are known for their folded ears, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Scottish Folds are known for their folded ears, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 “The characteristic folded ears of the Scottish Fold are a result of a genetic mutation that affects bone and cartilage throughout the body,” she adds.
 “Not every Scottish Fold kitten will have folded ears.”